-Mr. Rajesh Tharu, after his SLC was excluded to continue my further studies due to his weak economic condition.
+Mr. Rajesh Tharu, after his SLC, had to forgo further studies due to the weak economic condition at home.
 To support his family, he started working as a helper at a local motorcycle workshop.
-His friend advised him to take part in training on machine operation at JCB Operator Training Centre Nepalgunj that is being operated by Citizen Prabidhik Sikshyalaya and MAW Skills Academy.
+His friend later advised him to take part in a training on JCB machine operation at Operator Training Centre, Nepalgunj conducted by MAW Skills Academy and Citizen Prabidhik Sikshyalaya.

 First female trainee at Janakpur